micmejia/bible-dump/AMPC/Jeremiah/Jer 31.md

 How long will you waver _and_ hesitate [to return], O you backsliding daughter?
-For the Lord has created a [^b]new thing in the land [of Israel]: a female shall compass (woo, win, and protect) a man.
+For the Lord has created a new thing in the land [of Israel]: a female shall compass (woo, win, and protect) a man.